gwillen/herring/README.md

 `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist`

+(On Ubuntu: it's already running after installation.)

+(On Ubuntu before doing the next step: `sudo -u postgres createuser [your current username, under which you will be running herring]`)

 `createdb herringdb`

 When running as Metropolitan Rage Warehouse, get the Python module of stuff we can't commit to GitHub by downloading it from the pinned entry in https://ireproof.slack.com/messages/tech/.
 Save it as `herring/herring/secrets.py` (that is, in the same directory that settings.py is in).